The Single Best Fix for Lower Back Pain During Pregnancy - Baby Chick

 5. Chill.

-When you hit that sweet spot in pressure, you know that it’s helping and you can hang out with it for a while.
+When you hit that sweet spot under pressure, you know it’s helping and can hang out with it for a while.
 It is a strange “it hurts so good” feeling that you’ll know when you’re there.
 Once you’ve found that hurt-so-good spot, set a timer for five minutes and be patient.
 Once you’ve reached five minutes, take stock of how it feels.
 Is it still tender there?
 Then stay.
 Does it feel pretty ok?
-Then maybe move the ball over two inches and see if there are other nearby spots that need attention.
+Then maybe move the ball over two inches and see if other nearby spots need attention.
 Get it?

-If you are on your own, these tricks with the ball should provide you with a significant amount of relief.
+If you are on your own, these tricks with the ball should provide you with significant relief.
 I cannot emphasize more than to be extremely careful.
-If we treat our bodies with respect, the doors to healing will open.
+If we treat our bodies respectfully, the doors to healing will open.
 Never force; if you aren’t forcing anything, you can’t hurt anything.

 Share